 24/7 Youth Film Festival

 Start planning your entry for the 24/7 Youth Film Festival.
 The Festival includes workshops on film-making and helps encourage young people of the Northern Beaches and Mosman to produce a seven-minute film in 24 hours.
 The Festival launch is in June, competition weekend in July, and screenings and Awards Night in September.

 For up to date information and how to enter the 2017 Festival check out 247 filmfest.

 Being able to play at a band night is a great way to get your music out there.
 Band nights are open to all ages so come along to hear new live music.
 Send the Youth Team an email with your demo and a bio if you’d like to play.
 Security provided and remember no drugs, no alcohol, no pass-outs.

-If you are a young person with a disability and like to dance, come along to Discobility.
-Discobility is for young people with special needs who are aged 12-18 years.
+If you are a young person with a disability and like to dance, come along to Discobility Junior - a fun event for high school students with a disability.
 Bring your carers, bring your siblings and bring your friends.
 Discobility is a great way to socialise and have fun.
 For more information checkout Lincs

 Have your next event at YOYO’s.
 To enquire about your event submit a venue booking enquiry.
 Fees and charges apply.
 If you book the venue, it’s up to you to supply plates, cups, cutlery and cleaning products.
 The stage and PA/lighting system is not for public use.